log2timeline/dftimewolf/docs/developers-guide.md

 ### Recipe location

-A new recipe needs to be added to `data/recipes` as a json file.
+A new recipe needs to be added to `data/recipes` as a JSON file.

 ### Recipe arguments